Helpful Heat Pumps Tips!

 When you are researching on the internet, you will see a lot of terms that might seem foreign if you are not familiar with the HVAC world.
 We have made a user-friendly list to help with any confusion you may have!

 - HSPF: The Heating Seasonal Performance Factor is a measure of the heating efficiency of a heat pump.
 The higher the HSPF number, the more efficiently the heat pump heats your home.

 - SEER: SEER (Seasonal Energy Efficiency Ratio) is the measure of efficiency by which the cooling process of air conditioners and heat pumps is rated.
-The higher the SEER rating, the greater the efficiency – and therefore greater energy savings.
+The higher the SEER rating, the greater the efficiency – therefore, greater energy savings.

-- Humidification: This is the process of adding moisture to the air by using a whole house humidifier.
+- Humidification: This is the process of adding moisture to the air by using a whole-house humidifier.
 During the winter months, heated air can make your house too dry.
 Adding moisture protects your furnishings and reduces static electricity.
-Coupling a humidifier to a variable-speed blower gives you the ability to manage your humidity to the exact level you would like.
+Coupling a humidifier with a variable-speed blower gives you the ability to manage your humidity to the exact level you would like.

-Here are few Frequently Asked Questions that you might have too.
+Here are a few Frequently Asked Questions that you might have too.

 Why is my heat pump blowing cold air?

 Because a person’s body temperature is 98.6 degrees, a heat pump running at a normal 90 degrees may feel cold to the touch.
 Even though this is cold to the touch, it is sufficient to heat your home to 70 degrees.
 As long as your thermostat is registering normally, your system is most likely running normally.

 Does my heat pump have an emergency heat setting?